ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Introduction

 Angle, as a unique parameter in oriented object detection, plays a vital role in high-precision detection.
+At the same time, the characteristics of angle also make it difficult to predict and therefore require more attention.
+Firstly, the periodicity of angle will cause the discontinuity at the boundary, leading to a suboptimal optimization during the training process.
+Secondly, objects with different aspect ratios exhibit varying sensitivities to angle, which is neglected by most of oriented object detectors.
+Objects with a small aspect ratio, especially those resembling squares, exhibit reduced sensitivity to variations in angle.
+Consequently, even in situations where there exist notable disparities in the predicted angles, which indicates a significant angle deviation, they are capable of maintaining a high Skew Intersection over Union (SkewIoU) between the targets and predictions.
+In contrast, even a slight angle deviation can drastically degrade the SkewIoU in cases where objects have a large aspect ratio.

 Among a large number of angle prediction methods, classification-based method shows a favorable performance \cite{yang2020arbitrary,yang2021dense,wang2022gaussian}.
-Specifically, it decouples the angle from the bounding boxes and transform the angle prediction into a classification task, which eliminates the boundary issue \cite{yang2021rethinking}.
-Moreover, TIOE \cite{ming2023task} also shows a strong potential of classification-based method in high-precision oriented object detection.
-Nevertheless, there still exist some issues, such as ignoring the correlation between the angle and bounding boxes completely, introducing hyperparameter (e.g. window radius in CSL \cite{yang2020arbitrary}), and etc. Hence, the accuracy of the angle prediction is hindered to some extent.
+Specifically, it decouples the angle from the bounding boxes and transforms the angle prediction into a classification task, thereby eliminating the boundary problem \cite{yang2021rethinking}.
+Moreover, \cite{ming2023task} also shows a strong potential of classification-based method in high-precision oriented object detection.
+Nevertheless, there still exists some issues, such as ignoring the correlation between the angle and aspect ratio completely, introducing hyperparameter (e.g. window radius in \cite{yang2020arbitrary}), and etc. Thus, the accuracy of the angle prediction is hindered to some extent.